bschinina-twilio/flex-insights-api-script/README.md

 ## Considerations

-May want to retry more than 2x if we receive a 202
+In the `downloadReportCsv` function, we are [retrying the request to get the CSV twice](https://github.com/bschinina-twilio/flex-insights-api-script/blob/dc2d93c5c6ac686388a40bc0e977ab4856385b54/function-get-report.js#L195).

+This may be extended to try several more times if desired.

 ## Disclaimer